wp-plugins/microblog-poster/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.2.1

-Increases your web visibility and Automatically updates your microblogs and bookmarking profiles with 'blogpost title + shortened backlink'.
+Automatically updates your microblogs and bookmarking profiles with 'blogpost title + shortened backlink' of your new post.

 == Description ==